rstrahan/aws-lambda-vertica-loader/README.md

 The Vertica loader uses AWS Lambda, which provides a scalable, zero-administration, event-driven compute service.

-The creation of the Vertica loader was inspired by the AWS blog post: ["Zero Administration AWS Based Amazon Redshift Loader"](https://blogs.aws.amazon.com/bigdata/post/Tx24VJ6XF1JVJAA/A-Zero-Administration-Amazon-Redshift-Database-Loader).
-AWS generously make their code available under the [Amazon Software License](http://aws.amazon.com/asl/).
+The creation of the Vertica loader was inspired by the AWS blog post: [Zero Administration AWS Based Amazon Redshift Loader](https://blogs.aws.amazon.com/bigdata/post/Tx24VJ6XF1JVJAA/A-Zero-Administration-Amazon-Redshift-Database-Loader).
+AWS generously make their code available under the Amazon Software License.
 Our github repo - ["AWS-Lambda-Vertica-Loader"](https://github.com/rstrahan/aws-lambda-vertica-loader) - was initially forked from the AWS repo. *Thank you, AWS!*

 The architecture leverages several AWS services to great effect.
 It is fairly straightforward.